flavor-finance/custom-prize-strategy/README.md

 ### Deploy Prize Pool Contract

-Refer to the [Pool Contracts Project Documentation](https://github.com/pooltogether/pooltogether-pool-contracts/tree/version-3) for detailed instructions on deploying.
+Refer to the [Pool Contracts Project Documentation](https://github.com/pooltogether/pooltogether-pool-contracts) for detailed instructions on deploying.

 The easiest way to quickly deploy a prize pool is using the [Prize Pool Builder](https://builder.pooltogether.com/).
-Make sure to have the correct network selected.
+Make sure to have the correct network and collateral type selected.
 The Single Random Winner strategy will be used, and will be modified later.

 Copy the prize pool address for reference in one of the next steps where it will be referred to as `prizePoolAddress`.